 Address: Parkwood Outdoors Dolygaer, Pontsticill, Merthyr Tydfil, CF48 2UR

-One of the activities organised by Parkwood Dolygaer was the Stand-Up Paddleboarding, known as SUP!
+One of the activities organised by Parkwood Dolygaer, not far from Merthyr Tydfil, was the Stand-Up Paddleboarding, known as SUP!
 Since the location of the activity centre is right next to a huge reservoir it’s the perfect location.

 You’re also given a paddle, full instructions will be given later and remember to listen as stupid I was too busy taking photos and ended up using the paddle the wrong way round, oops!